Sjors/dao-challenge-blog/source/_posts/challenge-6.md

 title: Challenge 6 - Transfers
 ---

-In [challenges 4 and 5](https://dao-challenge.herokuapp.com/2016/08/08/recap-challenge-1-5/) I came up with an architecture where user funds are stored in segregated smart contracts.
+In [challenges 4 and 5](https://dao-challenge.herokuapp.com/2016/08/08/recap-challenge-1-5/), I came up with an architecture where user funds are stored in segregated smart contracts.
 That way, if a hacker somehow completely drains their own contract, they can't also drain other people's funds.

-Today I'm adding support for transfering tokens between users.
+Today I'm adding support for transferring tokens between users.

-The sender and recipient both need to have a `DaoAccount`.
-The sender account is automatically created when they buy their tokens.
+For this to work, the sender and recipient both need to have a `DaoAccount`.
+The sender account is automatically created when the sender buys their tokens.
 The recipient can call `createAccount()`.
-This prevents users from accidentally sending tokens and ether into space.
+This prevents users from accidentally sending tokens and ether into space:

 	function createAccount () {
 		accountFor(msg.sender, true);
 	}

 To transfer tokens and their corresponding ether, you need to call `transfer()` on `DaoChallenge` with the number of tokens and the recipient's address.
-This function makes sure the recipient has an account and then relays the instruction to your `DaoAccount`.
+This function makes sure the recipient has an account and then relays the instruction to your `DaoAccount`:

 	function transfer(uint256 tokens, address recipient) noEther {
 		DaoAccount account = accountFor(msg.sender, false);